WebAssembly/spec/spectec/test-prose/TEST.md

 block bt instr
 1. Let YetE (`%->%`(tmp0, tmp1)) be bt.
 2. Let t_1^k be tmp0.
-3. Assert: due to validation, there are at least k values on the top of the stack.
+3. Assert: Due to validation, there are at least k values on the top of the stack.
 4. Pop val^k from the stack.
 5. Let t_2^n be tmp1.
 6. If the length of t_1^k is k, then: